 - una giornata di sole / pioggia = a sunny / rainy day

-- una giornata di festa = a very hot day
+- una giornata di festa = a holiday / a day of celebration

 - una giornata di chiusura = a closing day